 Divorce can be difficult no matter the circumstances but when you run a family business together, there are even more complications.
 It’s important to consider what are the best options for you and your family business if your marriage comes to an end.

-When you are preparing for divorce the things you do in the first few weeks can have quite an impact on the financial outcome.
+When you are preparing for divorce the things you do in the first few weeks can have a huge impact on your financial future.
 That’s why it’s important to take advice before you make any decisions that could affect your long term position.